babie/spelldown/README.md

 A lightweight markup language.

 ## Feature
-- Don't disturb the plain text.
+- For editing ebooks.
-- There's Only One Way To Do It.
+- There's only one way to do it.
 - Easy to read and write.

 ## Syntax